figlabhq/crud-resource-for-backpack/readme.md

 This package allows creating CRUD panels for [Backpack for Laravel](https://backpackforlaravel.com/) administration panel using fluent field definitions.

 This is heavily inspired by [Laravel Nova](https://nova.laravel.com/).

+### What does it offer?
+- Define Resources once, get all configurations ready for CRUD panels
+- Get IDE hints - these are all PHP classes :wink:
+- Avoid looong, nested, boring arrays
+- Embrace eligance of Object-Oriented API with [Fluent Interface Pattern](https://en.wikipedia.org/wiki/Fluent_interface)

 ## Installation